DudeOnPC/configure-ad/README.md

 ![image](https://github.com/DudeOnPC/configure-ad/assets/167653474/03469248-a4aa-4815-9004-0ed585bd0ff1)

 25. You can now log into Client-1 as a normal, non-administrative user now
-26. Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)
+26. Normally you’d want to do this with Group Policy that allows you to change MANY systems at once

 **Create a bunch of additional users and attempt to log into client-1 with one of the users**